 Her assigned task from Talia had gone well enough.
 The head librarian, an arachnid woman, had been eagerly helpful in guiding Lyselle towards the most beneficial resources, most notably a field guide for identifying the forest's flora and fauna that could be referenced mid-excursion.
-She'd done some preliminary reading and eaten a light meal in her room while waiting for the sun to hide under the horizon.
-It was comfortable.
+Said guide paired well with an alchemical reference of her own, a copy she'd been granted by the school at Evenclire's insistence.
+She'd done some preliminary reading and taken some notes down in a third tome, an initially empty journal that she'd more than half filled with lesson anecdotes, ideas and observations.
+Amidst her scholarly whiling away of the hours, she'd managed to eat a light meal in her room while waiting for the sun to hide under the horizon.
+It had been comfortable.
 Safe.